Jatin-analyst/dna_analyser_bioinformatics/Readme.md

-# 🧬 DNA Sequence Analyzer & Mutation Detector:- This computer program that reads DNA data and creates beautiful charts and reports about it.
-Think of it like a sophisticated DNA detective that can tell you everything about your genetic sequences!
+# 🧬 DNA Sequence Analyzer & Mutation Detector:

 This isn't just a simple DNA reader - it's a Comprehensive analysis toolkit that: